Hari31416/Placement/Projects/Disaster_Tweets/Overview.md

 The model is not deployed.
 However, the model is saved in the form of a tensorflow model.
 The model can be loaded and used for prediction.

 # 9. Result
+The best model gives an accuracy of 83.6% on the test datatset.
 # 10. Question Section
-Here, answer a few of the most asked questions about the project.
-Some questions are:

-1. If you were to do something differently, what would that be?
+## 10.1.
+If you were to do something differently, what would that be?
+First thing which I would definitely do is using pretrained, state of the art models like BERT, RoBERTa, etc..
+I might try using some different word embedding models like GloVe, FastText, etc. I would also try using some different architectures like Transformers, attention based models, etc.
+## 10.2.
+What improvements can be made?
+Well, the model is not yet performing that good.
+The accuracy is just over 83%.
+We can definetly improve the model.
+Some of the things that can be done are:
+1. Use pretrained, state of the art models like BERT, RoBERTa, etc..
+SOme more models can be found in the [article](https://www.topbots.com/leading-nlp-language-models-2020/) by TopBots.
+2. I've not used the `location` column yet.
+We can use it and see if it improves the model.
+3. Try some more architectures.

+## 10.3.
+What were the most important features?
+Obviusly, the text column was the most important feature.
+However, the model found some trouble because the way people use some words.
+For exaple, they may use some words which have meaning related to disaster but in their context, it is something else.

+## 10.4.
+Balanced or unbalanced classes?
+The dataset is not exactly balanced but it is not that imbalanced as to cause too much trouble.

+## 10.5.
+What were the most challenging aspect of the project and how you overtook it?

-2. If I were to change condition X in this project, how would your approach change?
+1. If I were to change condition X in this project, how would your approach change?
-3. What were the most challenging aspect of the project and how you overtook it?
-4. Some mistakes you made.
+3. Some mistakes you made.
-5. What improvements can be made?
-6. Why did this algorithm work or didn't work?
+4. Why did this algorithm work or didn't work?
-7. What were the most important features?
-8. (Classification) Balanced or unbalanced classes?
-9. What were the most important features?